 As part of the recovery team, State Departments and Agencies continue to work closely with local communities, stakeholders, and the federal government to identify local needs and priorities for rebuilding.
 The State is committed to maximizing available resources to benefit those most in need.
 For more information and to view the Sandy Federal Funds Tracker, visit the New Jersey Transparency website available here.

 Understanding the Sandy Supplemental Appropriation

-On January 29, 2013, President Obama signed into law the Disaster Relief Appropriations Act of 2013.
+On January 29, 2013, President Obama signed into law the Disaster Relief Appropriations Act of 2013 (the Sandy Supplemental).
 The law provides approximately $50.38 billion to assist areas impacted by Superstorm Sandy.
 The following chart identifies the allocation of relief dollars by federal agency.
-New Jersey's share of these federal funds has been and will continue to be determined by each federal agency.

 Homeowner Resettlement Program: This program is aimed at Sandy-impacted homeowners who sustained storm damage and who are considering selling or abandoning their property.
 Initially funded at $180 million, with an additional allocation of $35 million, this $215 million program provides $10,000 grants to eligible homeowners to remain part of the fabric of their communities as they continue the recovery process.
 For more information visit reNewJerseyStronger.org or access the press announcements here and here.

 For housing assistance, call 1-855-SANDYHM (1-855-726-3946) or click here to fill out the Superstorm Sandy Assistance Notification Form to receive real time updates on housing assistance programs.